 What are the costs financially, in time and energy of doing something, and what are the benefits?

 Test them against each other – work out the pros and cons before you agree to work for free.

 There are laws protecting the number of hours people can work and the amount of time off they are entitled to.

 When you work for yourself, it’s up to you to plan your time, and that includes protecting time in your diary to take a break.

 You may love what you do, you may feel invincible, but burning yourself out helps no one.

 It doesn’t serve your customers, it doesn’t serve your friends and family, and it doesn’t serve you.

 The law is there to protect people from exploitation by others.
-When you’re self-employed, make sure you don’t exploit yourself (because no one else will).
+When you’re self-employed, make sure you don’t exploit yourself – because no one else will protect you!